-The Mayan sections of the journey include the awe inspiring pyramids of the Yucatan, where among other things you will have specially arranged night photography access at both Tulum and Chichén Itzá.
-Imagine the Milky Way shining brilliantly with a long exposure, with a great pyramid in the foreground…awesome!
-Don’t worry if you are not familiar with this type of image making, as Sina will teach a workshop on how to best capture these images, including the editing process.
+The Mayan sections of the journey include the awe inspiring pyramids of the Yucatan, where among other things you will have specially arranged night photography access at the Tulum ruins.
+Imagine the stars shining brilliantly under a long exposure, with a pyramid in the foreground…awesome!
+Don’t worry if you are not familiar with this type of image making, as Sina will teach a workshop on how to best capture & edit them.

-Sina and her logistics people will always have you in the right places at the right time for the best possible light.
-This Luminous Mexico photo tour takes place during the late Mexican winter, when temps are mild, the flora is lush, the colors vibrant, and the mountain landscapes tend to have excellent visibility.
+Sina and our logistics people will always have you in the right places at the right time for the best possible light.
+This Luminous Mexico photo tour takes place during the late Mexican winter/early spring, when temps are mild, the flora is lush, the colors vibrant, and the mountain landscapes tend to have excellent visibility.
 The variety and abundance of high quality photo ops over the two week period is something no travel photographer worth their salt will want to miss.

 The Flying Men of Papantla

-Private Model Shoot – Traditional Attire – in the Jungle Ruins of Muyil
+Private Model Shoot – Traditional Attire – in the Jungle of Tulum

 Untouched Cenote Caves in Azure Blue Water